 Professor Frasch began teaching survey and advanced courses in animal law at Lewis & Clark Law School in 1998 and was the first person ever to be appointed dean of animal law, a position she held, in addition to teaching, from 2010 to 2020.
 In addition to her duties with CALS, Professor Frasch is co-author of the premier American legal casebook in the field, Animal Law: Cases and Materials, now in its sixth edition (Carolina Academic Press, 2019).
 This casebook has been used by over 160 law schools in the United States and is credited with helping to shape the development of animal law education.
 She is also co-author of Animal Law in a Nutshell now in its third edition (Thomson West, 2020).

-Ms. Frasch is a frequent speaker and guest lecturer on issues of animal law and is the principal author of Oregon’s first felony anti-cruelty law.
-She has authored or co-authored a number of articles and book chapters in the field, and has been recognized by the Humane Society of the United States and the Oregon Humane Society for her contributions.
+Professor Frasch has traveled to many countries around the world to speak and guest lecture on a wide variety of animal law issues.
+She is the principal author of Oregon’s first felony anti-cruelty law and has authored or co-authored several articles and book chapters in the field and has been recognized by the Association of American Law Schools, the Humane Society of the United States, and the Oregon Humane Society for her contributions.

 Prior to focusing her practice on animal law, Professor Frasch specialized in labor and employment law at Littler Mendelson and Hanson, Bridgett, in San Francisco and employee benefits law at Stoel Rives in Portland, Oregon.
 She is a member of the California and Oregon State Bars.